wustl-data/wustl-data.github.io/docs/project/specs.md

 :::tip

 In addition to simply having more structure, projects that follow this format will be eligible for extra credit at the end of the semester--one project will be chosen for 10 points extra credit and the highest competition submission for that project will receive another 10 points extra credit on their project grade.
-It will also be a cool portfolio piece for everyone on your team upon graduation.
+It would also be a nice portfolio piece for everyone on your team to have to show to prospective employers.

 :::